 In parallel, we identified and prioritized the relevant set of services and applications that could be fulfilled by storage (Section 3).
 We then examined the compatibility between services and storage technologies, and identified high priority needs for analysis.
 Table 5.1 presents the intersection between all storage technologies and services, noting where there is a match, mismatch, and where matches occur, whether we have conducted formal analysis in this study.
 We apply two criteria when evaluating whether a particular storage technology can meet a particular service: (1) the storage duration associated with a particular technology can be sufficient to meet service's needs, (2) the scale of the storage system is appropriate for the application in question, and (3) the storage technology can ramp quickly enough to meet service needs.
-We recognize that some of these determinations may not be clear-cut and that the storage landscape is dynamic, with new opportunities emerging over time.
-For compatible storage technologies and services in Table 5.1, the color is proportional to the revenue requirement in \$/kWyr.
+We recognize that some of these determinations may not be clear-cut and that the storage technologies and services in Table 5.1, the color is proportional to the revenue requirement in \$/kWyr.
 Note that the revenue requirement is indicative of costs; however, the benefits associated with a given storage technology fulfilling a particular service can vary widely.